Vovashhh/PetProjectGit/README.md

 # 2. Clone the repository for docker and open in command line:
 git clone https://github.com/drashland/deno-drash-realworld-example-app.git

-# 3. To start the container, run the following commands:
+# 3. To start the container, run the following commands in drashland/deno-drash-realworld:
 docker-compose build
 docker-compose up